Our Story

 Leticia Maria Marques Magalhaes

-President of the Board
+Member of the Board

 Leticia Maria Marques Magalhaes is the co-founder and current President of the Board of Justice pour Tous Internationale.
 A Swiss national with a distinguished background in medicine, Ms. Magalhaes brings a deeply empathetic perspective to her role, highlighting the intersectionality between health and human dignity.
 Her guidance drives our mission of contributing to long-term societal change by safeguarding the rights of vulnerable groups, such as human rights defenders, entrepreneurs, migrants, political activists, and journalists.